adiag321/NEU-GlobalShala-Internship/README.md

 # Schedule
 ![](Schedule.jpeg)

+# Learning Outcome
+By the end of this internship, we will be able to develop valuable skills such as:
+1. How to effectively analyze data using data visualizations
+2. How to improve the look of presentations and data visualizations based on best practices in design
+3. How to create and share compelling presentations

 # Data Defination
 Number of Campaigns Analyzed: 11
 Each Campaign was analyzed on the basis of the following parameters: